-Teacher Salary Increase Allocation (TSIA) - Project 1190
+Continuation of Teacher Salary Increase Allocation (TSIA)

-House Bills 641 and 5001 created and funded a new categorical allocation within the Florida Education Finance Program (FEFP) focused on increasing compensation for full-time classroom teachers, assisting school districts in their recruitment and retention of classroom teachers and instructional personnel.
+In fiscal year 2020-2021, House Bills 641 and 5001 created and funded a new categorical allocation within the Florida Education Finance Program (FEFP) focused on increasing compensation for full-time classroom teachers, assisting school districts in their recruitment and retention of classroom teachers and instructional personnel.

-This investment in Florida's education system prioritizes 80% of the allocation for increasing full-time classroom teachers' and certified prekindergarten teachers' minimum base salary to at least \$47,500 or to the maximum achievable based on each district's allocation.
+The District was required to utilize 80% of the allocation to increase full-time classroom teachers' and certified prekindergarten teachers' minimum base salary to at least \$47,500 or to the maximum achievable based on each district's allocation.

-The remaining 20% of the allocation is dedicated to salary increases for full-time classroom and certified prekindergarten teachers who did not receive an increase as part of the 80%; classroom teachers who did receive an increase from the 80% but their increase was less than two percent of their salary; and other full-time instructional personnel pursuant to section 1012.01(2)(b)-(d), Florida Statutes (student personnel services, librarians/media specialists, and other instructional staff).
+The remaining 20% of the allocation was dedicated to salary increases for full-time classroom and certified prekindergarten teachers who did not receive an increase as part of the 80%; classroom teachers who did receive an increase from the 80% but their increase was less than two percent of their salary; and other full-time instructional personnel pursuant to section 1012.01(2)(b)-(d), Florida Statutes (student personnel services, librarians/media specialists, and other instructional staff).

 House Bill 641 prevents these funds from being collectively bargained for other purposes, stating that, "the teacher salary increase allocation must be used solely to comply with the requirements of this section."
 The bill requires "a school district or charter school" to maintain the new "minimum base salary achieved for classroom teachers" in subsequent fiscal years, unless specifically changed in a future General Appropriations Act.